abhilak/javascript-compiler/README.md

 # Practical JavaScript Compiler

 ## Issues
-- Line number in parameter mismatch
-- break and continue are allowed without a matching if right now
-- comma seperated assignments
-- lists

 ## Unique Stuff
+- Breaks and continues don't signal errors, but they are silently removed
-- Functions can be passed as function references
+- passing functions as parameters
-- Clean up of bad breaks and continues using NOOP
-- callbacks
+- Returning functions
-- Strongly typed language
+- Strongly Typed
-- Type Hinting for type consistency in functions
+- Static Type Hinting for variables
-- Number of parameters is not checked for functions
+    - Callback and all have no type checking though
+- A function can pass extra parameters as well

 ## Todo
+- Lists
-- Statments:
+    - Runtime
-    - list implementation
+    - Normal implementation
-- runtime for lists
-- Type hinting in variables

 ## Meetings
 ### First Meeting